junxit/us-congress-bills-111/metadata.md

 - 2009-10-20 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 401 - 0 (Roll no. 791). (text: CR H11469)
 - 2009-10-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 401 - 0 (Roll no. 791).(text: CR H11469)
 - 2009-10-21 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2009-12-07 — Committee on Homeland Security and Governmental Affairs referred to Subcommittee on Federal Financial Management, Government Information, Federal Services, and International Security.
+- 2009-12-16 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2009-12-17 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2009-12-17 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2009-12-17 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 237.